pburel/PropertyVisitManager/replit.md

 ## Overview

 PropertyVisit is a comprehensive property management application designed to help users evaluate and track property visits.
 The system consists of a React frontend built with TypeScript, Vite, and shadcn/ui components, paired with an Express.js backend using Drizzle ORM for database operations.
-The application is specifically architected for property evaluation workflows, including rating systems, checklists, and visit tracking.
+The application features both public and private interfaces: a public frontend for marketing and user access, an admin portal for management, and a freemium pricing model.
+The application is specifically architected for property evaluation workflows, including rating systems, checklists, and visit tracking with a private property model where each user manages their own properties.

 ## User Preferences